classdojo/policies/security.md

 This document is designed to provide technical readers, such as Chief Information Officers or Chief Technology Officers at school districts, additional clarity and specifics about our security commitments.
 While this document is written for technology experts who often play a key role in assessing our policies, we recognize that data security is just as important to families, teachers, and students as it is to school officials.
 If you would like to find out more and access materials that are written to help you digest the more technical information here, please visit our [Privacy Center](https://www.classdojo.com/privacycenter/).
 Additionally, should you have security or privacy questions, please reach out to our team at privacy@classdojo.com

+* * *

-1. I.Infrastructure Security
+## Infrastructure Security

-1. **A.**** Encryption at Rest and In Transit**
+### Encryption at Rest and In Transit

 Access to the ClassDojo Service occurs via encrypted connections

-#
 (HTTP over TLS, also known as HTTPS) which encrypt all data before it leaves the ClassDojo Service&#39;s servers and protects that data as it transits over the internet.All of our Services are in Amazon Web Services (AWS) and served from either Cloudfront or Elastic Load Balancer (ELB).
 We use HTTP Strict Transport Security to ensure that pages are loaded over HTTPS connections and our TLS configuration receives an A+ from [Qualys SSL Labs](https://www.ssllabs.com/).

 Student Data is stored at our Service Provider, AWS, and the following applies to their technical and organizational measures.
 In addition, we secure decentralized data processing equipment and personal computers.
 All personally identifiable information is encrypted at rest using modern encryption algorithms.
 In AWS S3, we use AES­256 with AWS managed keys, in Aurora (MySql) we use AES-256 with customer managed keys and in Redshift we use AES-256 with AWS managed keys.
 Additionally, we use MongoDB with AES-256 with keys managed by AWS For more information on these vendors please see our [Third Party Service Providers chart](http://www.classdojo.com/third-party-service-providers/).

-1. **B.**** Network Security**
+### Network Security

 The ClassDojo Services use AWS, to host the infrastructure.
 AWS undergoes strict ongoing security assessments from external audit firms to ensure compliance with security standards including ISO 27001, SOC 2, PCI DSS Level 1, and FISMA.
 See [https://aws.amazon.com/compliance/programs/](https://aws.amazon.com/compliance/programs/%20)for more details.

-# Network access to the ClassDojo Services infrastructure is highly restricted.
+Network access to the ClassDojo Services infrastructure is highly restricted.
 AWS hosted infrastructure resides in a dedicated Virtual Private Cloud (VPC) which is designed to ensure that only authorized traffic over approved ports is allowed.
 We use ThreatStack to monitor for suspicious activity.

-1. **C.** Patching
+### Patching

 We use automated processes to regularly install security updates on the infrastructure that powers the ClassDojo Services, these processes include:

-- **●●**** AWS Managed Services (e.g., Relational Database Service):** AWS proactively notifies our engineering team when updates are available and we apply them in a timely fashion.
+- AWS Managed Services (e.g., Relational Database Service):** AWS proactively notifies our engineering team when updates are available and we apply them in a timely fashion.
-- **●●**** AWS EC2:** All EC2 instances are monitored by ThreatStack and AWS inspector and updates are applied in a timely fashion
+- AWS EC2:** All EC2 instances are monitored by ThreatStack and AWS inspector and updates are applied in a timely fashion
-- **●●**** Classdojo Application:** Monitored by Snyk.io and Github for vulnerabilities and they are updated in a timely fashion
+- Classdojo Application:** Monitored by Snyk.io and Github for vulnerabilities and they are updated in a timely fashion

-1. **D.** Backups and Availability Control
+### Backups and Availability Control

 We have a data backup and recovery capability that is designed to provide a timely restoration of the ClassDojo Services, with minimal data loss, in the case of catastrophic failure.
 These backups are encrypted and stored in multiple availability zones.
 Additional technical and organizational measures to ensure that Student Data are protected against accidental destruction or loss (physical/logical) include:

-- **●●** Uninterruptible power supply (UPS);
+- Uninterruptible power supply (UPS);
-- **●●** Remote storage; and
+- Remote storage; and
-- **●●** Firewall systems.
+- Firewall systems.

-\*Note: Student Data is stored at our Service Provider - currently AWS - and the above applies to their technical and organizational measures as well as any other relevant [Service Providers](https://www.classdojo.com/third-party-service-providers/), such as MongoDB.
-In addition, we have a disaster recovery plan in place.
+*Note: Student Data is stored at our Service Provider - currently AWS - and the above applies to their technical and organizational measures as well as any other relevant [Service Providers](https://www.classdojo.com/third-party-service-providers/), such as MongoDB.
+In addition, we have a disaster recovery plan in place.*

-1. II.Physical Security
+## II.Physical Security

-1. A.Physical Access Controls
+### Physical Access Controls

 Technical and organizational measures to prevent unauthorized persons from gaining access to the data processing systems available in premises and facilities (including databases, application servers and related hardware), where Student Data are Processed\*, include: